ratals/Emotion-Detection/README.md

 ### ResNet performed well w.r.t CNN built from scratch and VGG16 model, also achieved a good F1-score respectively.

-#### If you want detailed code for these pls contact me on Linkedin : " https://www.linkedin.com/in/ansh-kapoor-a153a8222/ "
+#### If you want the full code for these projects, please contact me on [LinkedIn](https://www.linkedin.com/in/ansh-kapoor-a153a8222/).